What is On-Page SEO?

 Onpage SEO involves all the tactics that you can implement on your own website to try to improve your rankings for an individual page.

-Off page SEO involves strategies that involve trying to build the prestige of your website through other means.
+Off page SEO services involve strategies that involve trying to build the prestige of your website through other means.
 This can be done through social media, PR tactics, and even e-mail marketing (to recipients who have opted into your services).

 Google views these links from outside sources as “votes” for your content.
 It is against Google’s Webmaster guidelines to buy links.
 As a result, you want to be wary of any websites or companies who buy links on your behalf as part of their SEO services.